Containers and serverless technology are among the most used application deployment strategies. Each approach has advantages and downsides.

-A container is a virtualized architecture that holds both a program and the system libraries and it requires setups to execute properly.
+A container is a virtualized architecture that holds both a program and the system libraries and setups required for it to execute properly.
 Thus, a program and all of its components are packaged into a specific box that is compatible with all operating systems.

-Until the host accepts the container runtime, containerized applications are transferable and you can transfer from one server to the next.
-Containers are quicker and more effective than virtual machines; since just the OS is virtualized in containers, making them lighter and quicker.
+Until the host accepts the container runtime, containerized applications are transferable and may be transferred from one server to the next.
+Containers are quicker and more effective than virtual machines; since just the os is virtualized in containers, making them lighter and quicker.
 Kubernetes, Amazon ECS, and Docker Swarm are by far the most notable container main actors.

 Serverless computing is a pervasive technology in which computing resources are handled in the background, and programmers are responsible for creating code to handle particular events.
 This program is packed as a serverless application code and executed by the serverless runtime as often as required to fulfill the user requests.

-In a conventional infrastructure as a service (IaaS) approach, the cloud provider gives virtual machines and invoices for the duration of utilization, irrespective of the activities that are actually executing on the virtual machines.
+In a conventional infrastructure as a service (IaaS) approach, the cloud provider gives virtual machines and invoices for the duration it is utilized, irrespective of the activities that are actually executing on the virtual machines.
 The client is accountable for managing the machine, delivering tasks to it, and adjusting its size as needed.

 On the contrary, the client is solely accountable for supplying the serverless service and is unaware of the underlying computational inputs in a serverless architecture.
 The serverless platform dynamically allocates server resources, and clients are invoiced based on the frequency and length of their function’s execution.